danieltjw/django-item-optimizer/README.md

 2. CubeJS uses Redis for caching
 3. React Frontend using API to communicate with CubeJS backend

-Create new Item Instance in My Inventory:
+Add a new Item Instance to My Inventory:
 [https://iopt.herokuapp.com](https://iopt.herokuapp.com)

+Count to 5 (CubeJS refresh rate has been set to 5s)

 Total number of Item Instances created for that month will be updated:
 [Graph showing new Item Instances created](https://iopt-cube.herokuapp.com)